ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Saturday, June 23, 10:30am – 12:00pm

 Join ACRL President Cheryl A. Middleton for the ACRL President’s Program.
 A well-attended program at ACRL 2017 challenged academic librarians to think critically about how the term resilience is used to shift responsibility for success and survival to individuals, while silencing conversations about structural inequalities.
 In this follow-up, panelists will share stories describing how they have dealt with major change and challenges and discuss steps to shape responsive and caring organizations.
 Panelists include Chris Bourg, Director, MIT Libraries, K. G. Schneider, Dean, University Library, Sonoma State University, Derrick Jefferson, Communication Librarian, American University, Fobazi M. Ettarh, Student Success Librarian, California State University, Dominguez Hills.
 The moderator is Eamon Tewell, Reference & Instruction Librarian, Long Island University, Brooklyn.
+Get details and add to your schedule.

 (ALCTS) ALCTS President’s Program: Dining from a Haunted Plate